Vin-Okumu/e-commerce-sales-analytics/README.md

 - One way of ensuring this is by understanding:
     - what drives sales,
     - which products and customers create the most value, and
-    - where are we losing opportunities?
+    - where is the business losing opportunities?

 Such questions bring about various analytical dimensions that we are going to segment into six business areas: